Multiple Hypothesis Testing Framework for Spatial Signals: The inclusion of domain-specific knowledge

 \section{The inclusion of domain-specific knowledge}

 While we kept this work general to maintain its applicability to a wide area of practical problems, extending the procedure to explicitly account for the particular nature of the observed physical phenomenon, such as electromagnetic spectrum, air quality or agricultural fields appears promising.
-This could further increase the detection power.
-One could plug in an novel or existing method \cite{Halme2019, Tansey2018} to replace the constant $\nulFrc$ by a suitable spatially varying prior in Eq.~\eqref{eq:lfdr-def} when calculating the sensor \gls{lfdr}s.
-Also, \gls{rbf} interpolation allows to include a penalty to spatially smooth the interpolant \cite{Schaback2007}.
+This could further increase the detection power. \newMinor{Due to the modular nature of the proposed inference method, improving the individual blocks in Fig.~\ref{fig:flowchart} can lead to improved results without the necessity to come up with an entirely new approach.
+For example, one can exploit the spatial smoothness assumption not only in the estimation of the probability models, but also to increase the detection power.
+One possible approach is to replace the \gls{lfdr} with the \gls{clfdr}.
+The difference is that $\nulFrc$ depends on the sensor location in the \gls{clfdr}.
+Its location-dependent value can be estimated from the data.} One could plug in an novel or existing method \cite{Halme2019, Tansey2018} \old{to replace the constant $\nulFrc$ by a suitable spatially varying prior}in\newMinor{to} Eq.~\eqref{eq:lfdr-def}\old{ when calculating the sensor \gls{lfdr}s}. \old{Also, }\newMinor{Alternatively, one could include a penalty term into }\gls{rbf} interpolation\old{ allows to include a penalty} to spatially \old{smooth}\newMinor{smoothen} the interpolant \cite{Schaback2007}.
 Choosing the value of this parameter is non-trivial and should be done in an application-dependent manner.